morganppence/InnovativeTechDesign_Automation/README.md

 - Debugging and Iteration – I encountered and resolved challenges related to parsing accuracy, formatting inconsistencies, and script execution limits.

 This project reinforced the value of AI-driven automation in improving productivity and provided hands-on experience in integrating technology to solve real-world problems.

+# A second automation I tried to work on:

+An automation that sends a daily motivational quote to your email:

+# Explanations:

+User's Email: The script now gets the user's email address using Session.getActiveUser().getEmail().
+This ensures the quote is sent to the correct person.
+Quote Sources:
+Array of Quotes: The code provides a simple array of motivational quotes.
+This is easy to use for a small number of quotes.
+Add as many quotes as you want to the quotes array.
+Quote API (Commented out): I've included an example of how to use a quote API.
+This is a better approach for a larger and more varied selection of quotes.
+You'll need to find a suitable quote API (many free ones are available) and replace the example API URL with the correct one.
+Be sure to uncomment this section if you want to use an API.
+Error Handling for API: The API example includes a try...catch block to handle potential errors when fetching quotes from the API.
+This prevents the script from crashing.
+Email Sending: The MailApp.sendEmail() function is used to send the email with the quote.
+Time-Driven Trigger:
+The createDailyTrigger() function sets up a time-driven trigger.
+This is essential for sending the quote automatically every day.
+You only need to run this function once to create the trigger.
+The trigger is set to run every day at 8:00 AM (you can change the hour).
+Crucially: The createDailyTrigger() function now deletes any existing triggers for the sendDailyQuote function before creating a new one.
+This prevents duplicate triggers from being created if you run createDailyTrigger() multiple times, which would result in multiple emails being sent.
+Test Function: The testSendQuote() function allows you to test sending the quote immediately without waiting for the daily trigger.
+This is very useful for development and debugging.
+Clearer Comments: More comments have been added to explain the code.

+# How to Use:

+Open Apps Script: Go to script.google.com or open a Google Sheet and go to "Tools" > "Script editor".

+Copy and Paste: Copy and paste the code into the script editor.

+Choose Quote Source: Decide whether you want to use the array of quotes or a quote API.
+If using an API, uncomment the API code and replace the example URL with the correct one.
+Save the Script: Save the script (File > Save).
+Give it a name (e.g., "DailyQuoteSender").

+Run createDailyTrigger(): This is the most important step.
+Run the createDailyTrigger() function once.
+Authorize the script when prompted.
+This will set up the daily trigger.
+(Optional) Test: Run the testSendQuote() function to test if the email is being sent correctly.

+Check Your Email: Check your email at the scheduled time (e.g., 8:00 AM) to see if you receive the daily quote.
+Important:

+Authorization: When you run createDailyTrigger() for the first time, you'll need to authorize the script to access your email and set up triggers.

+Triggers: You only need to run createDailyTrigger() once.
+After that, the trigger will run automatically every day.
+If you run createDailyTrigger() again, it will delete the existing trigger and create a new one, but this is usually unnecessary.

+Quote API: If you use a quote API, make sure it's reliable and has a good selection of quotes.
+Test the API URL in your browser first to make sure it's working.